Develop | Secure | Maintain

 SOAR: Security Optimization Assessment Remediation

-Once a customer has completed the SOA, our team will help your organization remediating the SOA findings.
-This process is designed to help organizations to take action on their SOA findings.
-What good is an assessment if you have no way to actually fix these issues found during the assessment?
-During this engagement, we focus on helping you to remediate the strongly recommended and recommended findings for Office 365.
+Once a customer has completed the SOA, our team will help your organization remediating the findings.
+What good is an assessment if you have no way to actually fix the issues found?
+During this engagement, we focus on helping you to remediate the strongly recommended findings for Office 365.
 These are typically moderate or low-impact changes to your users but moves the needle fast to getting your security back in line.
 Take a look below to see what is in-scope and out.

 - Remediation of findings from the Security Optimization Assessment